alexjvr1/R.temp/RAD_LabBook.md

 I've reduced the allowed amount of missing data to 100/530 (20%).
 I will analyse the data in subsets.

-My task this week is to use one of my old data sets (the subset data), to work out how to do the following:
+My task this week is to use the new CH530 dataset to work out how to do the following:

 1. SNP filtering - what to filter & how to optimise this
 2. How many individuals per population until max information is reached?